|IBA conservation status|

 This is a very important area for breeding raptors.
 Species of global conservation concern that do not meet IBA criteria: Falco naumanni (4-5 breeding pairs).

-BirdLife International (2020) Important Bird Areas factsheet: Northern slope of Guadarrama mountain range.
-Downloaded from http://www.birdlife.org on 03/12/2020.
+BirdLife International (2023) Important Bird Area factsheet: Northern slope of Guadarrama mountain range.
+Downloaded from http://datazone.birdlife.org/site/factsheet/northern-slope-of-guadarrama-mountain-range-iba-spain on 03/12/2023.